Let’s Put to Rest The Myth That You Can Always Hear a Train Coming

 The unpowered control unit is see in this picture as the Downeaster crosses Forest Avenue in Portland.

-If an engineer sees a trespasser on the rails, they will blow the horn to get their attention, but it may be too late as it can take up to a mile to stop a moving train.
-And yes, walking, taking photos or setting foot anywhere near rails is trespassing and a criminal offense.
+If an engineer sees a trespasser on the rails, they will blow the horn to get their attention as they engage the train's emergency brakes, but it may be too late as it can take up to a mile to stop a moving train.
+And yes, walking, taking photos or setting foot anywhere close to railroad tracks is trespassing on railroad property and a criminal offense.

 Sadly, those who have lost their lives by walking on the tracks could have avoided it.
 Don't assume if you are on the rails you will hear a train coming.
 You may not and when you realize a train is there, it may be too late.
 Do not trespass on railroad tracks.